 Adding an Effect

 When we add an effect, we’ll see a group of options that will differ depending on the Effect we’re adding.
-However, there are a handful of options that are the same among all of the Effects – let’s go over those first.
+However, there are a handful of options that are the same among all Effects – let’s go over those first.

 This option allows us to specify what device the current effect will be added to.
 We can choose between: